 Basset hounds can easily become jealous.

 This is something you really wanna be aware of.
 Because puppies are really, really cute and cuddly.
-So, what I wanna emphasize here that don’t reduce the affection, love, attention or caring toward your residential basset hound.
+So, what I wanna emphasize here is that don’t reduce the affection, love, attention or caring toward your residential basset hound.

 Because it could easily be caused them to become jealous.
 In fact, your residential dog might attempt to do some kind of a harmful thing to his new companion.